SSWConsulting/SSW.Rules.Content/rules/show-certification-award/rule.md

 ### Understanding Certification Rewards

-Certification Reward is a special category of leave granted to SSW employees as a form of recognition for their effort and time invested in completing Microsoft certifications.
+Certification Reward is a special category of leave granted to employees as a form of recognition for their effort and time invested in completing Microsoft certifications.
 Here's how it works:

 1. **Award Criteria:** Employees become eligible for a Certification Reward upon successfully completing a Microsoft certification.
 2. **Visibility and Tracking:** A distinct leave category should be used within your accounting system specifically for Certification Reward.